 But in what other ways are crude oil and natural gas products part of your everyday life?

-Canadians are answering this question through a new website, letskeepcanadamoving.ca.
-We’ve combined some of their ideas with some other examples to create this list of six ways your life could be different without the energy moved by pipelines.
+We’ve combined some of their ideas with some other examples to create this list of six ways your life without oil and gas products could be different.

 Energy fact: 97 per cent of Canada’s natural gas and crude oil production is moved by transmission pipelines.